shbzhang/GalaxyWarpCorrugations/README.md

 cf. [Paper](LINK_HERE)

 # System requirements:
-The code has been tested and verified to run on Python 3.8, with dependencies:
+The code has been tested and verified to run on Python 3.8, with key dependencies:
   - **numpy** 1.23.5
   - **emcee** 3.1.2
   - **matplotlib** 3.7.5